ovh/docs/pages/platform/ai/training_guide_15_howto_notebooks/guide.en-ie.md

 ---
-title: Start and use notebooks with UI
+title: AI Training - Start and use notebooks with UI
 slug: start-use-notebooks
 excerpt: Learn how to start and use notebooks over AI training
 section: AI Training guides